 I watched a lot of shows on a laptop whose touchpad and keyboard haven’t been working, and plugging in the mouse every time just to skip a small part of the episode sounded like too much effort.

 But this isn’t the only reason for this rule.
 Today I don’t even have the mentioned laptop anymore, so all anime watching is now done on the PC and phone, but the rule still remains.

 Why would I decide to listen to the same song and watch the same sequence 12, 24 or in the case of Hunter x Hunter, even 148 times?

 Note: I know Hunter x Hunter had different Opening sequences but it still used the different parts of the same song during the entire series

-And that pretty much sums up why I never skip Openings and Endings.
-They are a hugely important part of each show for me, and watching them every episode personally gives me more benefit than skipping them.
-Skipping them would give me extra 4 minutes, but it would also take me away a part of the experience.
+And that pretty much sums up why I never skip openings and endings.
+They are a hugely important part of each show for me, and watching them every episode gives me more benefit than skipping them.
+Skipping them would give me extra 4 minutes, but it would also take away a part of the experience.